Support booting from USB devices exposed as non-removable

 Please, let's stop adding to the (already big) pile of comments anything that doesn't help fixing the underlying problem.
 Thanks!

-#42 Updated by intrigeri about 2 years ago
+#42 Updated by intrigeri over 2 years ago

 https://sources.open-infrastructure.net/software/system-boot/commit/?id=c6de5da6c4b3e6744cc05601930508472de54549 makes system-boot (a live-boot fork) ignore the "removable" bit, and instead use heuristics based on the bus that's used (i.e. something relatively similar to what we do in Tails Installer and Tails Persistence Setup, where we treat all deviced plugged via USB or SDIO as OK).
 Might be good enough for us.
 I had rejected this idea on #6641 but I think my reasons were too simplistic: as the aforementioned commit shows, there's a sane way to do it.
 Now, this addresses the initial goal of this ticket, but it doesn't address the UX issue one has when starting a computer with 2 Tails devices plugged in — however, #7475#note-7 does, and can nicely combined with the solution described here.